Cache ID Modification

 Require Included Elements | With Action set to one of the following:

-Select whether included elements are required in order to cache content.
-When required, if a request lacks the included elements, the content is not cached.
-When not required, lack of included elements does not prevent caching. |
+Select whether specified elements are required in order to cache content.
+When required, if a request lacks the specified elements, the content is not cached.
+When not required, the content is cached whether or not the element is included in the request. |

 |